Anita Harris and her marvellous juicy melons

 After the third track, the stripped down and subtly orchestrated Cherry Ripe, in which Anita implores people to ‘come and buy my sweet little cherries’ the album does calm down a bit on the innuendo front, but gets no less odd for that.
 Anita’s version of the enduring Frank Loesser children’s classic Inch Worm is a case in point.
 An odd novelty number to begin with when sung by Danny Kaye in the musical Hans Christian Andersen, with Anita and her jazz orchestra it becomes quite insane.

 Inch Worm is morphed into a bizarre nightmarish vision, direct from the ‘underground worm country’ apparently.
-Introduced by then-RADA student Trevor Adams (who went on to star in Fawlty Towers and The Fall and Rise of Reginald Perrin) as the eponymous Inch Worm, we meet his far out friends; namely the profoundly Scouse Beetle (see what they did there?), the female love interest Ant, and his inexplicably Afro-Caribbean drinking buddy Frog.
+Introduced by then-RADA student Trevor Adams (who went on to star in Fawlty Towers and The Fall and Rise of Reginald Perrin) as the eponymous Inch Worm, we meet his far out friends; namely the profoundly Scouse Beetle (see what they did there?), his female love interest Ant, and his inexplicably Afro-Caribbean drinking buddy Frog.
 Anita then forgets all of this nonsense and proceeds to sing the song as if she is on a different record entirely, if not a different planet.

 The maddest moment though isn’t even that song.
 That honour is saved for Oranges and Lemons a track that owes little to the nursery rhyme of the same name.
 Berating the record buyers in a grating cockney accent that would make even the dolphin-voiced Barbara Windsor wince, Anita laments that “I can’t shift my oranges and lemons” before launching into a swiftly recited bebop grocery list.
 She riffs away merrily, recounting how her only friends in the world are an odd assortment of fruit.
 Ah the concept of the concept album, how wonderfully insanely brilliant.